PrioritySoftware/PrioritySoftware.github.io/_sdk/WINHTML.md

 ```

-## Printing the Document using the Default Printer
+### Printing the Document using the Default Printer

-If you want to print the document, use **'-dQ'** instead of '-d'.
+If you want to print the document, use quick mode **'-dQ'** instead of '-d'.
 In this example we assume our order has an id of 100.
 Remember that you must specify the document as a record ID in this case.

 ```sql
 :ORD = 100;